how-to-firebase/full-stack-firebase/cloud-firestore/indexes.md

 The easiest way to do it is to write whatever queries you like and watch your DevTools console for error messages.

-When you attempt to run a query that requires an index you'll see an error message in DevTools.
+You'll see an error message in DevTools whenever you attempt to run a query that requires an index.
 That error message will come with a link that you can click on to take you to your Dashboard.

 Once on the Dashboard, you'll get a prompt to create the required index.
 Simply confirm and wait for the index to build.